Volvo XC90 Recharge T8 hybrid interior, dashboard & comfort

 Sat nav that shows you where the nearest chargers are, as well as all the usual nav features, is standard on every XC90.
 The touchscreen operates like a tablet, so you pinch to zoom and swipe to scroll, and as it’s portrait in orientation, you can see more of what’s ahead of you on the map.
 Google integration means it's easy to find destinations without having to know their full address or postcode, and traffic is clearly shown on the map.

 Entry-level Core models get heated partial leather seats with power adjustment, four-zone climate control, adaptive cruise control, LED headlights and 20-inch alloys.
 Stepping up to Plus trim gets you a panoramic sunroof, adaptive headlights, LED foglights, larger 20-inch wheels, a 360-degree parking camera, and an uprated Harman Kardon sound system.
-If you go for the Ultimate trim you get adaptive air suspension and head-up display as well.
+If you go for the Ultimate trim you get Nappa leather upholstery, adaptive air suspension and head-up display as well.
 The comfort options that you'll most likely be tempted by include the retractable tow bar and integrated child seat for the middle row.
 Dark-tinted rear windows are also available for extra privacy and to keep the rear of the car cool.

 Infotainment, apps & sat nav